suxess-it/kubriX/proposals/gitops-structure.md

 - option 3: as option 1, but in the dev-teams gitops-repo a config.json with definitions for helm repo, chart and version can be placed (todo: can this be implemented as optional with the same appset of option 1 or is it then mandatory).<br>
 implementation: https://github.com/thschue/gitops-demo/tree/main/demo

+- option 4 (beta but less platform-team involvement):  as option 1, 2 or 3, but namespace creation is a self-service. this can be established with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/).
+While onboarding a new team the platform-team
+  - extends the [value application.namespaces](https://github.com/argoproj/argo-helm/blob/3174f52ffcfe3bb0d2ad6118411eacbaf20b0c7d/charts/argo-cd/values.yaml#L276) with a "app-definition namespace" for this team (e.g. "team1-app-definitions" )
+  - creates this "app-definition namespace" for this team (e.g. "team1-app-definitions" )
+  - creates an argo project for this team (e.g. team1-project), references the "app-definition namespace" in the projects sourceNamespaces attribute, sets the destinations in the project to valid "workload namespaces", like "team1-*" and sets clusterResourceWhitelist to "kind: Namespace".
+  - creates some mutating kyverno-policies to create some [multi-tenancy policies](https://kyverno.io/policies/?policytypes=Multi-Tenancy) automatically for new namespaces

+  Then the dev-team can create new apps by their own in their "app-definition namespace" and set the sync option "CreateNamespace".
+As long as the namespace name matches the valid destinations in the argo project (team1-*) the namespace gets created and kyverno creates limit-ranges, quoatas, deny-all network-policies etc. es defined in the policies.
+  Additionally [Namespace Metadata](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#namespace-metadata) can be used to apply different kyverno policies based on some labels or annotations.

 TODO: are there also Kustomize implementations for this approaches?
 What advantages has a helmfile instead of a parent-chart). https://helmfile.readthedocs.io/en/latest/

+### User Story 2

 As a
 **dev-team with lots of knowledge in kubernetes, argocd, kustome and helm**